Deep Rising: Plot

-In a running battle, the survivors find themselves being herded towards the bow of the ship, where they find a "feeding ground" full of bloody skeletal remains.
+In a running battle, the survivors find themselves being herded.
 Attempting to rid himself of any witnesses to his insurance scam, Canton misleads the others to the bow while he moves towards an exit route.
+The group finds the bow is a "feeding ground" full of bloody skeletal remains.
 The creatures break through the hull, flooding the lower decks and separating the survivors.
-Hanover wounds Joey in an attempt to slow the creatures, but Joey escapes.
-Joey later finds Hanover being devoured by one of the creatures.
-As an act of mercy, he leaves Hanover a gun, but Hanover wastes his only shot trying to kill Joey and is consumed.
+Hanover wounds Joey to slow the creatures but is eventually devoured by one.
+As an act of mercy, Joey leaves Hanover a gun.
+However, Hanover wastes his only shot trying to kill Joey and is consumed.

 Finnegan and Trillian spot an island and return to Finnegan's boat, but—having lost the engine parts—find it useless as a means of escape.
-Joey returns and begins improvised repairs, and Finnegan sets the boat's autopilot to crash into the Argonautica and detonate the torpedoes.
-Trillian returns to the cruise ship and locates a jet ski with the fuel they can use to reach the island, but Canton arrives armed with a flare gun.
-Canton asks Trillian to join him or hand over the keys, but she flees and he chases her.
+Joey returns and begins repairs, and Finnegan sets the boat's autopilot to crash into the Argonautica and detonate the torpedoes.
+Trillian returns to the Argonautica and locates a jet ski with the fuel they can use to reach the island, but Canton arrives armed with a flare gun.
+Canton demands Trillian to join him or hand over the keys, but she flees and he chases her.
 Finnegan pursues Canton to the ballroom on the main deck, saving Trillian.
-The creatures smash through the main deck and are revealed to be tentacles of a vast deep-sea monster—the Octalus—rather than individual entities.
-The Octalus grabs hold of Finnegan, who shoots it in the eye, blinding it and freeing himself, and he and Trillian escape on a jet ski.
-Canton flees the Argonautica by jumping onto Finnegan's boat, but he breaks his leg doing so.
-Crippled, he is unable to disable the autopilot and dies as the boat crashes into the Argonautica, detonating the missiles and destroying both ships and the Octalus.
+The creatures smash through the main deck and are revealed to be tentacles of a vast deep-sea cephalopod-like monster—the Octalus—rather than individual entities.
+The Octalus grabs hold of Finnegan, who shoots it in the eye, blinding it and freeing himself, and he and Trillian escape on the jet ski.
+Canton flees the Argonautica by jumping onto Finnegan's boat, but breaks his leg doing so.
+Crippled, he cannot disable the autopilot and dies as the boat crashes into the Argonautica, detonating the torpedoes and destroying both ships and the Octalus.

-Finnegan and Trillian reach the island, where they find and reunite with Joey, whom they thought had died.
-As the three are catching their breath, a loud roar echoes from the jungle; the camera pulls back, revealing the island to have an active volcano in the distance as something big comes crashing through the trees towards the beach.
-Finnegan is then heard asking "Now what?" one last time.
+Finnegan and Trillian reach the island and reunite with Joey, who they thought had died.
+A roar then echoes from the jungle.
+The island turns out to have an active volcano in the distance as something big comes crashing through the trees towards the beach.